stfbk/tlsassistant/README.md

 **TLSAssistant** is a fully-featured tool that combines state-of-the-art TLS analyzers with a report system that suggests appropriate mitigations and shows the full set of viable attacks.
 The companion page can be found [here](https://stfbk.github.io/tools/TLSAssistant).

+⚠`Disclaimer`⚠ TLSAssistant's v1.\* branch is currently on *maintenance mode*.
+It is stable but it will only receive hotfixes as the project is being rewritten from scratch to enrich and upgrade its capabilities.
+TLSAssistant's v2 will be released by the end of 2021.

 ## Features

 ### Mitigations